 Belt squat machines have quite the range in price tags, on the low end you can expect to pick one up for $700 like the one from Titan Fitness and on the high end you could spend well over $4k.
 We believe the sweet spot is from $700-$1300.

 Belt squat machines aren't cheap therefore you should try to find one that has a great warranty to protect your investment.
 In our opinion belt squat machines should have at the very minimum 1-year warranty but the ideal length you should look for is a limited lifetime warranty.

-In our opinion belt squats are absolutely worth the investment.
-Although the belt squat machine is used mainly for squatting movements there are a number of exercises that can be done with one.
+In our opinion they are absolutely worth the investment.
+Although belted squats are used mainly for squatting movements there are a number of exercises that can be done with it.
 However, those that suffer from back, shoulder or elbow issues that make it unbearable to execute a barbell squat should definitely consider buying a belt squat machine.

 We wouldn't say that the belt squat is better than traditional barbell squats but in certain situations, the belt squat is far superior.
 In the situations where you want to limit the load on the spine and shoulders yet still get in a great lower body workout on the glutes, quads, and hammies then the belt squat is a clear winner.